MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsCallingPolicy.md

 Accept pipeline input: False
 Accept wildcard characters: False
 ```
-> [!NOTE]
->Do not set this parameter to True for Calling Plan users as it will prevent successful call routing.
-This setting only works with Direct Routing that is configured to handle location based routing restrictions.

 ### -BusyOnBusyEnabledType
 Setting this parameter lets you configure how incoming calls are handled when a user is already in a call or conference or has a call placed on hold.
 Valid options are: Enabled, Unanswered, Disabled.
 When set to Enabled, new or incoming calls will be rejected with a busy signal.
 When set to Unanswered, the user's unanswered settings will take effect, such as routing to voicemail or forwarding to another user.
 Note: UserOverride option value is not available for use currently, if set it will be read as setting value to Disabled.